flynn-98/electrolyte-mixing-station/README.md

 .venv/bin/pip install FILE.tar.gz
 ```

-## Device Data and Configuration

-Information on each device can be found [here](data/devices/mixing_stations.json).
-To add a new device, simply copy and paste the last device entry, increment the ID and rename the COM port addresses.
-The easiest way to determine these addresses, is to connect the device(s) and go to [PlatformIO's](https://docs.platformio.org/en/latest/integration/ide/vscode.html) *Devices* tab.

 ## Using Platformio to Flash Latest Firmware

 Install the [PlatformIO VSCode Extension](https://docs.platformio.org/en/latest/integration/ide/vscode.html) and open a new Pio terminal (found in *Quick Access/Miscellaneous*).
 Change directory to either *gantry-kit* or *fluid-handling-kit* in the terminal, then connect the the target Arduino Nano via USB and run the following command: